- Code ENVS3013

-- Areas of interest Earth and Marine Sciences, Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science, Environmental Studies
+- Areas of interest Earth and Marine Sciences, Interdisciplinary Studies - Sustainability, Environmental Studies, Science, Climate

-- Analyse the relationships between large-scale ocean-atmosphere processes and regional-local climates, using simple statistical techniques.
+- Interpret the relationships between large-scale ocean-atmosphere processes and regional and global climates, using simple statistical techniques.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.